Jenolan Caves are one of our favourite attractions in the Blue Mountains. The caves you can visit are truly spectacular. Magical!

 Finally, there are two self-guided tours in several languages, the Nettle Cave and Devil’s Coach House Cave.
 Both caves are open caverns, not enclosed.

-Where To Stay At Jenolan Caves and Surrounds
+Where To Stay At Jenolan Caves

 The Caves House at Jenolan Caves itself has a great variety of accommodation, from luxurious to backpacker.